Space for Cycling Local Election Campaign 2014

 - allowing cyclists to use a previously-banned contraflow bus lane to avoid the Holborn one-way system

-- renewing his pledge to upgrade Cycle Superhighway 2 to make it genuinely safe for cycling
+- proposing plans to upgrade Cycle Superhighway 2 to make it genuinely safe for cycling